nievesrd-ai/data-scientist-nanodeg-proj1/README.md

 * Nations are stacked against each other to demonstrate leadership on vaccination rate and infection rate for COVID-19
 * No apparent correlation was observed between vaccination rate and infection rates.
+* Pfizer is the vaccine brand with more gloab reach.

 ## License